chuawz09082/machine-learning-basics/RNN/README.md

 - **Final Testing Accuracy**: 86.37%

 ## **Acknowledgements**
 I thank [FashionMNIST Dataset](https://github.com/zalandoresearch/fashion-mnist) for the dataset.
+I am also grateful to Alexander Amini and Ava Amini for providing all the resources for [MIT 6.S191: Introduction to Deep Learning](https://introtodeeplearning.com).